flavio-diazz/-Terraform/README.md

 - State Management: Terraform maintains a state file which allows it to create plans and make changes to your infrastructure with a high degree of accuracy.
 - Integration with Existing Tools: Terraform can be easily integrated with existing tools and services, such as Packer for creating machine images or Kubernetes for container orchestration.

-# Key Usability Points
+# Key Usability Points:
 - Configuration Files: Terraform uses configuration files to describe the infrastructure.
 These files can be shared and collaborated on, making it easy to version control your infrastructure.
 - Execution Plans: Terraform has a ‘planning’ step where it generates an execution plan describing what it will do to reach the desired state.
 - Resource Graph: Terraform builds a graph of all your resources and parallelizes the creation and modification of any non-dependent resources.
 - Change Automation: With Terraform, you can apply a set of changes to your infrastructure in an automatic and efficient way.

-# Terraform Installation Guide -
+# Terraform Installation Guide

 ## Linux:
 1. Download the Terraform binary: You can download the latest version of Terraform from the official Terraform downloads page (https://developer.hashicorp.com/terraform/install?product_intent=terraform).
 Choose the package that corresponds to your system architecture, either 32-bit or 64-bit.